BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 Consider how you can help the user with channel management without them even knowing it's happening.
 For example, you could automatically open a new channel for them if they try to create an invoice that exceeds their inbound capacity.

-By combining the business incentives of an LSP, clever engineering, and good design, you can build a bitcoin product that makes using the lightning network very easy for the user.
+By combining the business incentives of an LSP, clever engineering, and good design, you can build a bitcoin product that makes using the Lightning Network very easy for the user.

 ## Channel reserve